Methamphetamine History Part 2

 There is still no solution to the manufacture or smuggling of methamphetamine.
 Laws will continue to be passed in a cat-and-mouse game of control of meth manufacturing.

 The solution to manufacture lies in eliminating abuse of the drug.
-Drug education lessons help convince young people not to start abusing the drug.
 Drug rehabilitation helps those who could not put it down, once they started.
 The Narconon network across the US and around the world puts both solutions into effect every day.

 A deep detoxification program follows, utilizing a sauna, moderate daily exercise and nutritional supplements.
 This combination enables the body to start flushing out the toxins left behind after drugs are abused.
 As toxins leave, those participating in this step talk about how much lower their cravings are.
 Some even say they leave entirely.

-Then, because addiction normally destroys life skills, the Narconon program offers a series of training courses to restore these skills.
+Then, because addiction normally destroys life skills, the Narconon program includes training courses which restore these skills.
 Each person needs to know how to face obstacles without retreating into substance abuse, how to make the right decisions to stay productive and sober, and how to recover personal integrity.